What Kind Of Company Do I Call To Install A Mini Split System In My Home?

 However, you get what you pay for.
 And, in many cases, you pay much more later for what you don’t pay for upfront.

 What we mean is this: There’s way more involved with a mini split installation than mounting a few air handlers and running lines to a heat pump.
+Especially if you need more than one mini split or are running multiple air handlers from across the house to one heat pump.

 In this article, we’ll go over some of the factors you need to consider before trying to do this job yourself.
 Then, we’ll offer some guidance on finding the best company in your area to do it right.